vikas1595/databricks-ingetion/README.md

 ### Modules

 - **spark_session.py**: Contains the function to create a local Spark session configured with Delta Lake.
-- **loader.py**: Contains the `BronzeLoader` class for loading data from various file types into Delta tables.
+- **loader.py**: Contains the `DataLoaderder` class for loading data from various file types into Delta tables.
 - **helper.py**: Contains helper functions for setting up database schemas and creating Spark `StructType` schemas.

 ## Usage